18F/join.tts.gsa.gov/pages/positions/zz_template_position.md

     - Links to portfolios or other external materials (Yes, the links themselves may be "directly" on the resume but the information is not).
     - Information you include in cover letters, responses to questions, etc. as these are not directly associated with your work experience
     - Lists of tools, technologies, programming languages, etc. that are listed separately from your work experience

 The Minimum Qualification process is a bureaucratic requirement that we are stuck with.
 It's best to think about it as the most intense and rigorous resume review you've ever heard of.
 To get through this process you need make sure your resume directly reflects the qualifications listed below.
-We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/)
+We also have [more guidance on creating a federal style resume]({{site.baseurl}}/resume/).

 ### Specialized Experience